Raginii/Color-Concept-Associations-using-Google-Images/README.md

 ##### Exp 3: Prediction of color-concept association ratings of new test concepts using the trained model

 6. The new test concepts were paper, plastic, glass, metal, compost and trash.
 BCP-37 colors were used for this experiment.
-The notebook ```testConcepts.ipynb``` can be referred for the output.
+The notebook ```Exp3_testConcepts.ipynb``` can be referred for the output.
 The test data files are under **'TestScripts'** folder.

 **_The path to the saved project must be changed in all the notebooks._**